StrasserNiklas/RoslynWebApiClientGenerator/README.md

 ## Installation

 ### Prerequisites

 **Automatic NuGet package generation:**
 Make sure `dotnet.exe` can be used as an environment variable on your system.
 This file is usually located in `C:\Program Files\dotnet\dotnet.exe`.

 ### NuGet Package
+The current stable release of the tool can be found on NuGet [here](https://www.nuget.org/packages/ApiClientGenerator).

 ### Cloning the repo
+Alternatively, you can build the source yourself and find the NuGet package in the output directory.
 ## Configuration
 There are several options to configure the generation of API clients.
 This is done using compiler-visible properties that can be accessed by the analyzer during compilation of the project.
 These properties are added in the project file (`.csproj`) of the API consuming the client generator.
 An example can be found below.
 > **Note**: When no configuration properties are added, default values will be used, which can be found in [the list of configuration values](#List-of-configuration-values) for each respective value.